Class-Conditioned Transformation for Enhanced Robust Image Classification: Introduction

-Another line of research \cite{zhang2021memo, schwinn2022improving} focuses on test-time methods that aim to improve trained AT classifiers by changing their inference methodology.
-These methods change the standard prediction process where an instance is fed into a DNN model that outputs a class prediction.
-Instead, they follow an inference algorithm that strengthens the prediction.
-These methods are appealing since they can be applied to any trained classifier, without any further training or access to the training dataset.
-These advantages significantly enhance DNNs' robustness to adversarial attacks.
+Test-time methods \cite{cohen2019certified, raff2019barrage, perez2021enhancing, schwinn2022improving, wu2021attacking} aim to improve trained AT classifiers by changing their inference methodology.
+These methods change the standard prediction process where an instance is fed into a model that outputs a class prediction.
+Instead, they follow an inference algorithm that strengthens the prediction at the cost of additional inference time.
+While these methods are appealing, they have been used only to enhance the performance of a model using the same threat model used during training.
+Test-time methods have yet to be applied for the threat model-agnostic problem \cite{laidlaw2020perceptual, maini2020adversarial, kaufmann2019testing, blau2022threat}, methods that defend a model against threat models that were not used during training.
+Threat model-agnostic property is desirable in real-world applications as the attacker is not limited to a single type of attack and will likely exploit the model's weaknesses, using threat models that were not used for training.

+One property of adversarial attacks is that they do not substantially alter the input image $x$, as the perturbation $\delta$ is usually imperceptible.
+With this motivation in mind, we hypothesize that if we transform the attacked image towards the true class, the transformed image remains close to the input image, while, contrarily, a class-conditioned transformation toward a different class would lead to significant semantic changes to the input image.
+Hence, we conceive of a solution that operates through an optimal class-conditioned transformation with a regularization, which keeps the transformed image close to the input image.
+Unfortunately, such an optimal transformation does not exist and transformations usually require an additional model.

-Recently, researchers discovered that AT classifiers exhibit a fascinating property that was called perceptually aligned gradients (PAG) \cite{engstrom2019adversarial, etmann2019connection,ross2018improving,tsipras2018robustness}.
-Simply put, the gradients of a classifier, with respect to the input image, manifest an intelligible spatial structure perceptually similar to that of some class of the dataset.
+We show that such a transformation can be performed using the recently discovered perceptually aligned gradients (PAG) property possessed by AT models \cite{engstrom2019adversarial, etmann2019connection,ross2018improving,tsipras2018robustness}.
+Simply put, the gradients of a classifier with respect to the input image manifest an intelligible spatial structure perceptually similar to that of some class of the dataset.
 As a result, maximizing the conditional probability of such classifiers towards some target class, via a gradient-based method, results in class-related semantic visual features.
-The discovery of PAG has drawn considerable research interest in the past few years, leading to a sequence of works.
-Tsipiras \emph{et al.} \cite{tsipras2018robustness} showed that PAG does not arise in every classifier; they emerge in AT classifiers and not in ``vanilla-trained'' ones.
-The work of \cite{ganz2022perceptually} demonstrated the surprising bidirectional connection between PAG and robustness.
-From the applicative point of view, to date, PAG has mainly been studied in the context of generative tasks ~\cite{ganz2021bigroc,kawar2022enhancing}.